rust-lang/book/src/ch01-02-hello-world.md

 > no specific demands about your editing or tooling or where your code lives, so
 > if you prefer to use an integrated development environment (IDE) instead of
 > the command line, feel free to use your favorite IDE.
 Many IDEs now have some
 > degree of Rust support; check the IDE’s documentation for details.
-Recently,
+The Rust
-> the Rust team has been focusing on enabling great IDE support, and progress
+> team has been focusing on enabling great IDE support via `rust-analyzer`.
+See
-> has been made rapidly on that front!
+> [Appendix D][devtools]<!-- ignore --> for more details!

 ### Creating a Project Directory